apache/iceberg/format/view-spec.md

 * **Version** -- The state of a view at some point in time.
 * **Storage table** -- Iceberg table that stores the precomputed data of the materialized view.
 * **Source table** -- A table reference that occurs in the query definition of the materialized view.
 The materialized view depends on the data from the source tables.
+* **Source view** -- A view reference that occurs in the query definition of the materialized view.
+The materialized view depends on the definitions from the source views.

 ### View Metadata